Best way to use turmeric

 It would appear that patients treated with statins are prone to becoming insulin-resistant.

-What is clear is that the use of herbs and spices like turmeric is a better way to help prevent these serious diseases of modern civilization; and the avoidance of refined carbs which are the real cause of raised low-density cholesterol in any case, not eggs and butter.
+What is clear is that the use of a spice like turmeric is a better way to help prevent these serious diseases of modern civilization; and the avoidance of refined carbohydrate.
+That is the real cause of raised low-density cholesterol in any case, not eggs and butter.

 Furthermore there are numerous studies showing that added sugar reduces the absorption of many micronutrients including minerals such as calcium and iron; and vitamins too[6].